What are Options?

 - Stock Price: The underlying asset represented by the option.

 - Strike Price: The Price where the exchange of stock happens at the expiration date given certain stipulations in the contract referring to where the Stock Price is relative to the Strike Price.

-- Expiration Date: The date that the option contract expires at the close of market hours.
+- Expiration Date: The date that the contract expires at the close of market hours.

-- Premium: The cost to the buyer of the Options on a per-share basis.
+- Premium: The cost to the option buyer on a per-share basis.

-- Multiplier: The amount of shares represented by one options contract.
+- Multiplier: The amount of shares represented by one contract.

-This leads to an option’s most unique characteristic.
-The buyer purchases a financial product with limited liability and unlimited gain.
-More specifically, the buyer can only lose the cost of the option.
+The Option Buyer is purchasing a financial product with limited liability and unlimited gain.
+This means that the buyer can only lose the upfront premium paid.

-On the other hand, sellers get the benefit of receiving the upfront payment.
-This comes at the cost of greater risk, specifically to unlimited losses.
+Sellers, on the other hand, get the benefit of receiving the upfront premium, but inherit the risk of unlimited losses.

 While both buying and selling options contracts can be profitable, it's necessary to understand both styles and then match your goals and investment personality to the one that fits.

-Finally, options contracts are securities and trade on the various market exchanges regulated by the government.
-Like stocks, these contracts can be bought and sold on the exchanges during the life of the contract.
-One does not have to wait until the they expire in order to get out of the position.
+Like stocks, Options contracts are securities that can be bought or sold on the exchanges during open market hours for the life of the contract.
+Investors do not have to wait until the contracts expire in order to exit the position.